ceos-seo/odc-colab/README.md

 index.

 ### Remote database environment
-This environment is for installing ODC with a remote database.
+This environment is for installing ODC within Colab for a remote database connection.
+A remote database would be a database outside of the Colab VM (i.e. a remote PostgreSQL server).

 The following block downloads the Python module, sets an environment variable to allow remote connections, and initializes the ODC environment with CEOS ODC